BenNormann/if-predictor-CodeT5/README.md

 - Python 3.9+
 - Required packages: torch, transformers, datasets, evaluate, pandas, numpy, sacrebleu, ast, tqdm, scikit-learn

-### Data Download
-The dataset files are too large to be included in this repository.
-Please download them separately:

-1. Download the `datarawif.zip` or `datarawif.7z` file from [this Google Drive link](#) (replace with your actual download link)
-2. Place the file in the project root directory

 ### Installation
 ```bash
 # Clone repository